mpram/IoT_Academy/Month_2/Day_2/readme.md

 ![Deployment Modules](./media/target-devices.png 'Deployment modules')

-8. Click on **Review + Click**, once your validation passed and the deployment started you should see your device01 ready to receive the security module
+8. Click on **Review + Create**, once your validation passed and the deployment started you should see your device01 ready to receive the security module

-9. Your deployment is ready to start, you can Monitor your deploymnet directly through **IoT Edge** then click **IoT Edge deployments**.
+9. At this point your deployment is ready to start, you can Monitor your deploymnet directly through **IoT Edge** then click **IoT Edge deployments**.
 Another way will be to check your device01 in the Module section of each device.

 ## Exercise 5: Clean up ##